taekyungss/character_meme_generator/README.md

 --push_to_hub
 ```

-### Inpainting Anything
+### Inpaint Anything
 This model can create a background for character images.
-After generating a character-shaped image using the "train_dreambooth_lora" model, you can input the image into the "Inpainting Anything" model.
+After generating a character-shaped image using the "train_dreambooth_lora" model, you can input the image into the "Inpaint Anything" model.
 Choose the "Replace Anything" task in "Inpaint Anything."

-#### inpainting Anything model's architecture
+#### inpaint Anything model's architecture
 <img src="./images/inpaintanything_architecture.png">

 First, installation